day8/re-frame/README.md

     [[:complicated :multi :part :key] "a parameter" "another one"  45.6]
 ```

 **Rule**:  events are pure data.
-No dirty tricks like putting callbacks on the wire.
+No dirty tricks like putting callback functions on the wire.
 You know who you are.

 ### Dispatching Events